axyorah/quick_img_processing/train/README.md

 ```

 ## Create Dataset <a name="ds"></a>
 We'll create a very simplictic dataset with only one object per image.
 This is not particularly good, but using the procedure described in [this blog](https://www.learnopencv.com/training-a-custom-object-detector-with-dlib-making-gesture-controlled-applications/?ck_subscriber_id=546165186) we'll be able to create our dataset very fast (no manual labelling required!).
 Besides, for all the purposes that we'd want to use this dataset it would be quite sufficient.
-In short: we'll *first* set the positions of the bounding boxes, and *then* try to fit the hand into box on each frame.
+In short: we'll *first* set the positions of the bounding boxes and *then* try to fit the hand into box on each frame.

 Before creating the dataset, you can run the `camera_test.py` to test your camera and adjust the bounding box size (`winsize` = `width`x`height`) and striding speed (`skip` = number of frames skipped before taking a record):
 ```bash